dvab-sarma/android_local_manifest/Readme.md

 ***
 **Credits:**
-The android userspace code is based on KonstaKang's raspberry-vanilla aosp project.
+- The android userspace code is based on KonstaKang's raspberry-vanilla aosp project.
 A huge thanks to KonstaKang and raspberry-vanilla team.
+- A huge thanks to Masayuki Araki ([Misaka](https:://github.com/misakazip)) for his contribution in developing and testing  this build for Orange Pi 5.